E

 To clear from alleged fault or guilt.
 (MW)

 Show or declare that someone is not guilty of wrongdoing.
-(OD)
+(NOA)

 exculpatory (adjective)